iocomp-org/iocomp/README.md

     <root>
         src/                           # iocomp library source code
         stream/                        # STREAM test benchmark
-            run_dir/                   # directory containing all slurm scripts to run on ARCHER2 and Cirrus
+            run_dir/                   # Directory containing all slurm scripts to run on ARCHER2 and Cirrus
-        LICENSE                  	   # The software license governing the software in this repository
+        test/                          # Testing source code with read scripts for output formats LICENSE                  	   # The software license governing the software in this repository